 For those with short attention spans, I’ll start with what you need to do differently, beginning yesterday.

 In the past, the traditional advice on passwords was:

-- Eight characters long at a minimum
+- Eight characters long, minimally

 - Never use names or words, at least not without mangling them somehow